danchoys-d2f/ios-project-culture/Categories/Architecture.md

 First of all, unless you specify a custom class for its view (which nobody does), it is also a view itself in terms, described above.

-The difference is that they are slightly more intelligent, then `UIView`'s:
+The difference is that they are slightly more intelligent, than `UIView`'s:

 * They create and keep a strong reference to the presenter;
 * They receive the lifecycle events and perform segues;
-* In case of bindings they perform the binding between the presenter's observables and the subviews;
+* In case of bindings they perform the binding between the observables of the presenter and the subviews;
 * They perform __formatting__ of data, received from the presenter;
 * They manage localization;